-PREREQUISITE: Approved online application ADVISORY: Eligibility for ENGL-090 and attend a mandatory Work Experience Orientation.
-Go to www.losmedanos.edu/cwee for information.
+PREREQUISITE: Approved online application ADVISORY: Eligibility for ENGL-090

 Earn college credit while you learn on-the-job!
 For students whose current employment is related to their major.
-Students must be employed or formally volunteer, complete learning objectives, and work 75 paid hours or 60 volunteer hours for each unit of credit.
-SC
+Students must be employed or formally volunteer, complete learning objectives, and work 75 paid hours or 60 volunteer hours for each